Home :: Travel Resources (This page contains affiliate links)

 There were few travel resources for women.
 I had to dredge existing guidebooks that dedicated a paragraph or two to women's travel, no more.

-Today things are different.
+But today things are different.

 We have the web, and it's crowded with information and advice for us.